FACTBOX-Countries weigh need for booster COVID-19 shots | Health

 FACTBOX-Countries weigh need for booster COVID-19 shots

+UNITED STATES Federal health authorities are discussing shortening the timeline for COVID-19 booster shots to allow additional doses sooner than the eight-month window officials have been targeting, President Joe Biden said on Aug.
+27.

-UNITED STATES COVID-19 vaccine booster shots will be made widely available from Sept.
-20 to Americans who received their initial inoculation of two-dose COVID-19 vaccines made by Moderna and by Pfizer and BioNTech AG at least eight months earlier, U.S. health officials said on Aug.
-18.
+U.S. health officials said earlier in August that booster shots will be made widely available from Sept.
+20 to Americans who received their initial inoculation of two-dose COVID-19 vaccines made by Moderna and by Pfizer and BioNTech AG at least eight months earlier.
+EUROPEAN UNION

-EUROPEAN UNION The European Union's drugs regulator said on Aug.
-6 there's still not enough data to recommend COVID-19 vaccine boosters.
+European Union countries that decide to use COVID-19 vaccine booster shots may face increased legal risks because the additional dose has not yet been recommended by the EU drugs regulator, the European Commission said on Aug.
+26. The European Union's drugs regulator said on Aug.
+6 there are still not enough data to recommend COVID-19 vaccine boosters.

 Recent supply contracts with Pfizer/BioNTech and Moderna have included the potential for the bloc to buy booster shots.
 AUSTRIA